What do you want to learn?

 Many 3PLs also offer return processing services.
 If a customer returns an order by shipping it back to your 3PL, your 3PL will process the return and restock or dispose of the item depending on their policies and your preferences.

 You can choose to have your 3PL provide return shipping labels for your customers.
 This offers convenience for both you and your customers; you won’t have to handle returns in-house, and customers can easily track the status of their return order.

 Beyond shipping orders, 3PL fulfillment services can vary depending on the provider you choose.
 Here are some of the most beneficial features and logistics services offered by 3PLs.

 Managing inventory involves much more than just warehousing your products.
-A 3PL should allow you to easily sync inventory with your online store, view real-time inventory counts at each fulfillment center, and proactively reorder inventory to prevent stockouts.
+A 3PL should allow you to easily sync inventory with your online store, view real-time inventory levels at each 3rd party fulfillment center, and proactively reorder inventory to prevent stockouts.

 Once your 3PL receives and stores your inventory, you can check the quantity on hand and units sold per day for each product.
 This offers full visibility into what is available to ship to your customers at any given time.

-Depending on your 3PL’s technology, you may also be able to push real-time stock counts back to your store’s website, so your customers immediately know if items are out-of-stock.
+Depending on your 3PL’s technology and workflows, you may also be able to push real-time stock counts back to your store’s website, so your customers immediately know if items are out-of-stock.

 Consider the following stats:

 - 73% of shoppers expect affordable, fast deliveries.

 - 44% of online shoppers who abandon their shopping carts do so because of shipping and handling costs.